 British Columbia’s production studios and creative workforce make our province a hub for the creation, development and distribution of digital media, film and television content.

-British Columbia’s digital media companies primarily export to the United States and European Union.
+British Columbia’s digital media companies export globally, however the largest share is to the United States and European Union.
 The sector exports more commodities than services, and there are substantial opportunities to expand exports of digital media, film and television productions and services, especially to the Asia-Pacific and India.

 Learn more about British Columbia’s export opportunities in the United States

 Europe is a significant and mature export market for B.C. digital entertainment companies.
 B.C. companies tend to be more comfortable doing business in Europe due to market and culture familiarity as well as closer product similarity.
 Europe is often the first or second international market for B.C. entertainment oriented companies.